dapr/quickstarts/README.md

 If you are new to Dapr and haven't done so already, it is recommended you go through the Dapr [Getting Started](https://docs.dapr.io/getting-started/install-dapr/) instructions.

 ### Quickstarts
-Pick a building block API, (for example Pub-Sub, State Management) and rapidly try it out in your favorite language SDK (recommended), or via HTTP.
+Pick a building block API (for example, pub-sub, state management) and rapidly try it out in your favorite language SDK (recommended), or via HTTP.
 Visit the [Dapr Docs Quickstarts Guide]() for a comprehensive walkthrough of each example.

 | Dapr Quickstart | Description |
 |:--------------------:|:--------------------:|